cloudinary/pkg-cloudinary-jquery-file-upload/README.md

 The Cloudinary Documentation can be found at: http://cloudinary.com/documentation

-### Core JavaScript library

-The Core Cloudinary JavaScript library provides several classes, defined under the "`cloudinary`" domain.
-The reference documentation is located at https://cloudinary.github.io/pkg-cloudinary-jquery-file-upload
+The Cloudinary JavaScript library API reference can be found at: [https://cloudinary.github.io/pkg-cloudinary-jquery-file-upload](https://cloudinary.github.io/pkg-cloudinary-jquery-file-upload)

 #### Configuration